“You are not a drop in the ocean. You are the entire ocean, in a drop.” –Rumi

-VajraPani is a Bodhisattva steadfastly true to the awakening mind.
-According to specific Buddhist teachings, his wrathful appearance in paintings, sculptures, and writings is in a warrior pose, dancing wildly around flames depicting the transformative power of awakening, and holding the vajra, the thunderbolt scepter, representing truth and the power to cut through the darkness of delusion.
-For the yogi, the image of VajraPani symbolizes the fierce determination required to remove obstacles and rise above negativity.
+The principle of VajraPani is a Bodhisattva, a Being true to the awakening mind/heart.
+According to specific Buddhist teachings, his wrathful appearance in paintings, sculptures, and writings is in a warrior pose, dancing wildly around flames depicting the transformative power of awakening, and holding the Vajra, the thunderbolt scepter, representing truth and the power to cut through the darkness of delusion.
+For the yogi, the image of VajraPani symbolizes the steadfast determination required to remove obstacles and rise above negativity.

 WHAT “STYLE” OF HATHA YOGA DO WE TEACH?